Chase Brice: Duke

 Brice entered Duke as a graduate transfer after earning a degree in Parks, Recreation, and Tourism Management from Clemson, granting him immediate eligibility.
 He was named the starting quarterback by Cutcliffe ahead of their season opener against Notre Dame, where he threw for 259 yards and rushed for a touchdown in what was a 27–13 loss for the Blue Devils.
 He started all 11 of Duke's games in 2020 but struggled with turnovers throughout the season after posting a touchdown-interception ratio of 10–15 as the Blue Devils went 2–9 on the season.
 Brice announced that he would transfer from Duke, his second transfer in as many seasons.

 Appalachian State

 Brice announced that he would transfer to Appalachian State for the 2021 season, enrolling for the spring semester as a graduate student.
+He won Sun Belt Newcomer of the Year in 2021.

 Statistics

 Professional career

-Brice was selected with the third overall pick in the 2023 USFL Draft by the Houston Gamblers.
+Brice was selected with the third overall pick in the 2023 USFL draft by the Houston Gamblers.

+On June 4, 2023, Brice signed with the BC Lions of the Canadian Football League (CFL) and is currently the 3rd string quarterback.